These three simple words capture what we are here to do. They speak to what inspires us now, and to our aspirations for the future.

 At the forefront of pediatric medical research, Seattle Children’s Research Institute has nine major centers, and is internationally recognized for its work in cancer, genetics, immunology, pathology, infectious disease, injury prevention and bioethics.
 It is among the top five pediatric medical research centers in terms of National Institutes of Health grant funding.

-In its quest to cure childhood disease, the research institute brings discoveries to the bedside in partnership with Seattle Children’s Hospital and Seattle Children’s Hospital Foundation.
+In its quest to cure childhood disease, the research institute brings discoveries to the bedside in partnership with Seattle Children’s Hospital and Seattle Children’s Hospital and Research Foundation.

 Learn more about the research institute.